darthwalsh/ecma-335/docs/i.9.7-metadata-extensibility.md

 CLI metadata is extensible.
 There are three reasons this is important:

  * The CLS is a specification for conventions that languages and tools agree to support in a uniform way for better language integration.
 The CLS constrains parts of the CTS model, and the CLS introduces higher-level abstractions that are layered over the CTS.
-It is important that the metadata be able to capture these sorts of developmenttime abstractions that are used by tools even though they are not recognized or supported explicitly by the CLI.
+It is important that the metadata be able to capture these sorts of development-time abstractions that are used by tools even though they are not recognized or supported explicitly by the CLI.

  * It should be possible to represent language-specific abstractions in metadata that are neither CLI nor CLS language abstractions.
 For example, it should be possible, over time, to enable languages like C++ to not require separate headers or IDL files in order to use types, methods, and data members exported by compiled modules.